salahudeanIT1025/The-World/Lab4/readme.md

 II.
 The file size is 141 KB (144,414 bytes). my image opens with google chrome and I think thats the best option because I feel like google chrome is more secure than Edge.
+# Conclution
+I feel like lesson 4 was harder to comprehend but taught me many good skills.
+Some skills learned were python, command prompt, how to create directories and files.
+I really liked section 3- graphics.
+It felt more straight forward and I learned for the first time about Vectr.
+This wasn’t my favorite unit but hopefully I did mostly everything correct.